simonw/csvs-to-sqlite/README.md

                                    add them)
-      --no-fulltext-fks            Skip adding full-text index on values extracted using --extract-column (default is to add them) --version                    Show the version and exit.
+      --no-fulltext-fks            Skip adding full-text index on values extracted using --extract-column (default is to add them) --just-strings               Import all columns as text strings by default (and, if specified, still obey --shape,
+                                   --date/datetime, and --datetime-format)

+      --version                    Show the version and exit.
       --help                       Show this message and exit.